CH2-PS248/CH2-PS248/README.md

 - [User Manual](#user-manual)

 ## <a name="features"></a> Features :
-A few features SumbanginAja's has on this app :
+A few features has on this app :

 * <b>Real-Time Sign Translator</b> : Feature to translating BISINDO (Bahasa Isyarat Indonesia) with real-time